-- Create stories in a variety of media forms (video, audio, print). - Explore questions such as: - What makes an effective media narrative? - What is the relationship between the media and its audiences?
-Who controls who? - Why do we as audiences both love and fear the media? - Use media software & equipment to explore ideas and develop skills in media production
+- Creating narratives in a particular media form (e.g. video, audio, print). - Exploring questions such as: - What makes an effective media narrative? - What is the relationship between the media and its audiences?
+Who controls who? - Using media software & equipment to explore ideas and develop skills in media production

-Folio subject: Yes, Media is a mix of both theory and practice, as such it has a different folio requirement than other arts studies.
-Over the course of this course you will develop an online folio that charts the development of your project.
+Folio subject: Media is a mixture of both theory and practice, as such it has a different folio requirement than other studies in the Visual Arts.
+Over the year students develop an online folio that charts the development of their project.
 Once the production design plan is completed it is not developed further in Semester Two but is annotated in conjunction with the development of their production.